NotRixard/snow-engine/README.md

-# snow-engine
+# Snow Engine is Free to Use

-A Free Use Simple Snow Engine
+You have a simple site pre-made here to test it out, its customizable and should work decently.